danmarksmiljoeportal/lagvaelgeren/doc/datamodel/README.md

 | Name  | name      | No       | Column/property name in source        |
 | Title | shortdesc | No       | Short title                           |
 | Order | int       | No       | Presentation order (required, unique) |

+## Common rules / types

+Primary keys are named Id and of UUID type unless otherwise stated.

+For strings we always require min 2 chars.
+For max length we have three categories:

+- name - max 256
+- shortdesc - max 1024
+- desc - max 4096

+We also have url as type to constrain content to valid URL.

+All entities have Updated and Created attributes intended to be automatically maintained by persistence layer.